jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 ## 🔍 Step 3.
 Build it!

 Nice!
-Now we have one package in our ELPA.
+Now, we have one package in our ELPA.

-Next is to build our ELPA so we can host it with GitHub pages (or your own server).
+Next, build our ELPA to host it with GitHub pages (or your own server).

 First, we need to install dependencies for our project.